 If you are entitled to any of the following benefits, you should receive maximum benefit, less any deductions for non-dependants.

 • Income related Employment and Support Allowance

 • Income based Job Seekers Allowance.

-If you are working or receive any other type of benefit, including Tax Credits, the amount of benefit you get will be based on all income and capital that is received by you and your partner.
+If you are working or receive any other type of benefit, or Tax Credits, the amount of benefit you get will be based on all income and capital that is received by you and your partner.
 Your benefit will be worked out by comparing your total weekly income with your applicable amount.
 The applicable amount is the allowance set by the government to take account of your individual or family's needs.
 From 6th April 2017 the applicable amount for most families will only take account of a maximum of two dependent children.
 Please contact the council if you would like any further information about this.

 If you are subject to “The benefit cap” the amount you are entitled to could also then be reduced further.
-For further information about the benefit cap please click on the link in the 'related links' section of this page.

 We take a total of all income for you and your partner from all sources, including state benefits, pensions, Tax Credits and earnings.